Education

 Financial assistance for SPED school students

-SPED Financial Assistance Scheme (FAS)
+Special Education Financial Assistance Scheme (SPED FAS)

 Financial assistance from SPED schools